jp-nullpod/rails-postgres-m1/README.md

 If you do not have the native ARM version of Ruby 2.7.4, you may see something like:

-ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x86_64-darwin20] (Notice the "x86_64")
+`ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x86_64-darwin20]` (Notice the "x86_64")

-Then, you may uninstall that Ruby version using rbenv uninstall 2.7.4 and install ruby again using rbenvv install 2.7.4 (Just keep tip 1 in mind when you do so).
+Then, you may uninstall that Ruby version using `rbenv uninstall 2.7.4` and install ruby again using `rbenv install 2.7.4` (Just keep tip 1 in mind when you do so).

-Make sure to make that Ruby version global by using rbenv global.
-You may then open a new terminal window and check your ruby version using ruby -v.
+Make sure that rbenv's Ruby version is global by using `rbenv global`.
+You may then open a new terminal window and check your Ruby version using `ruby -v`.

 ## Tip 3 - Install libpq